Like Son, Like Father: Jesus Reveals the True Nature of God

 and bore our diseases.”

 The words “infirmities” and “diseases” are Matthew’s interpretation.
-In Isaiah 53:4 itself, you find words such as griefs, sorrows, pain, and suffering.
-But Matthew insists that the scourging and crucifixion somehow allowed Jesus to take up and carry physical illness.
-This overlap between physical and spiritual healing is of course perfectly consistent with the Greek words that refer to both kinds of healing.
+In Isaiah 53:4 itself, you find words that refer to the emotions, specifically griefs and sorrows.
+But Matthew insists that the scourging and crucifixion allowed Jesus to take up and carry physical illness.
+This overlap between physical and spiritual healing is of course consistent with the Greek words that refer to both kinds of healing.

-The classical passage on how to pray in faith occurs in Mark 11:24.
-The fact that Jesus begins with “whatever you ask” implies that physical healing is included.
+The classical passage on how to pray in faith occurs in the gospel of Mark:

 Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.
 (Mark 11:24)